 For an adult Carpentry apprentice (aged over 21 years), the average annual wage is $48,464.
 Once qualified, a first-year carpenter can expect entry-level earnings of $64,299 per year.

-For more information on what you’ll earn as an apprentice over the course of your apprenticeship in the Electrical, Metal & Engineering, Automotive & Mechanical, and Construction sectors, visit our apprenticeship pages.
+For more information on what you’ll earn as an apprentice over the course of your apprenticeship in the Electrical, Engineering, Automotive, and Construction sectors, visit our apprenticeship trade pages.

 What if a University Degree was Never an Option?